Resonance-aware parton-shower matching for off-shell top-antitop production with semi-leptonic decays at electron-positron colliders: Introduction

 The \powheg{} method~\cite{Nason:2004rx,Frixione:2007vw} is implemented in the \powhegbox{} framework~\cite{Alioli:2010xd}, where the NLO subtraction is carried out using the Frixione--Kunszt--Signer (FKS) approach~\cite{Frixione:1995ms}.
 This scheme has different advantages, like for instance keeping the number of IR-singular regions relatively low and considerably simplifying the definition of the Sudakov exponential in terms of positive-definite quantities.
 By contrast, in Catani--Seymour (CS) subtraction~\cite{Catani:1996vz,Dittmaier:1999mb,Catani:2002hc}, where counterterms are defined over the entire phase space, constructing the \powheg{} Sudakov exponential is less straightforward.
 Indeed, this subtraction scheme has been used in combination with \powheg{} only for simple processes, such as Drell--Yan production~\cite{Alioli:2008gx}.
 In \mcatnlo{}, both FKS and CS subtractions are instead fully legitimate and have been implemented in various computer programs and used in different calculations.
 Even if an implementation of the FKS approach for final-state radiation within \mocanlo{} was also discussed in \citere{Denner:2023grl}, most of \mocanlo{}'s results have been obtained using CS subtraction.
 The latter is also employed in this work, where we present an implementation of \mcatnlo{} based on CS subtraction.
 This is mostly due to the choice of matching our predictions to the \pythia{} Simple Shower.
 Since for final-state radiation the latter is essentially a \emph{dipole shower}, where each emission involves an emitter and a spectator, this makes it easier to embed PS counterterms into a CS framework, where the subtraction of singularities is also performed in terms of dipoles.

 As a first application of our implementation, we consider off-shell top--antitop-quark production with semileptonic decays at NLO in QCD at a lepton collider.
 Even though the simpler initial state as compared to proton colliders offers a clearer testing environment, preserving off-shell effects in the matching poses additional challenges.
 Indeed, the PS must be instructed to keep the resonances' line shapes untouched during the event evolution in order to avoid unphysical effects.
 In \powheg{}, this problem was faced with a careful reorganisation of the NLO subtraction procedure~\cite{Jezo:2016ujg,Jezo:2023rht}, which found numerous applications in a variety of processes~\cite{CarloniCalame:2016ouw,Muck:2016pko,Chiesa:2019ulk,Chiesa:2020ttl}.
 In \mcatnlo{}, the situation is more delicate, as described in~\citere{Frederix:2016rdc}, since dedicated PS counterterms must be defined for a complete subtraction of double counting as soon as \pythia{} tries to preserve the invariant masses of the resonances.
-In this work, we have approached the issue again and offered a possible solution.
+In the \sherpa\ framework, the phase-space mappings for the construction of CS counterterms were modified to preserve the invariants of intermediate resonances \cite{Hoche:2018ouj}.
+In this work, we have approached the issue again and offered a possible alternative solution for CS subtraction.

 This manuscript is structured as follows: We provide details of our resonance-aware implementation of \mcatnlo{} for \mocanlo{} in \refse{sec:method}.
 Some technical aspects of our event generator together with the complete specification of the setup used for our runs are given in~\refse{sec:calc}.
 We continue presenting some numerical results in \refse{sec:results}.
 Finally, in \refse{sec:conc} we draw our conclusions.